 Using the popular Wi-Fi Analyzer app for the Android platform, the increase in signal strength that an extender offers can be demonstrated.
 The router’s SSID is ASUS, and the extender’s SSID is dlink-D3A0, which has a much stronger signal.
 Also note that both the router and the extender are transmitting on the same Wi-Fi channels, centered on Channel 6.

-As we collected gear for this buying guide, we looked at vendor websites, other roundups, and Amazon reviews to identify the products worth going hands-on with, and in turn worth your hard earned cash.
-Realize that network extenders have become a crowded market segment, with multiple devices sold from all the network vendors.
-Most of this gear was not designed to optimize gaming, making the process more complicated.
-We also chose to focus on more recent hardware offering potentially faster speeds.
+As we collected gear for this buying guide, we look at vendor websites, other roundups, and Amazon reviews to identify the products worth going hands on with, and in turn parting with your hard earned cash.
+Overall, network extenders have become a crowded market segment, with multiple devices sold from all the network vendors; most of this gear is not designed to optimize gaming, but rather range.
+We also choose to focus on more recent hardware offering potentially more stability and faster speeds.

 By the way, if you're going to be gaming with a VPN check out , a site which will help you select your VPN based on exactly what you want.
 You can select between categories like "Downloading" and "Privacy," and find the best VPN available.